julienduroure/BleRiFa/_posts/2017-03-21-2016-winter-dev-update-en.md

 # [ExtraGroups][6] :

-Development goes fast, and a public release may happend before end of string!
+Development goes fast, and a public release may happend before end of spring!
 ![][7]
 *  New operator: Lock Channels
 *  New operator: Keyframing